maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

 ### DBSCAN
+<img align="right" width="190" height="80" src="https://latex.codecogs.com/gif.latex?d%5Cleft%28%20x%2Cy%5Cright%29%20%3D%20%5Csqrt%20%7B%5Csum%20_%7Bi%3D1%7D%5E%7Bn%7D%20%5Cleft%28%20y_%7Bi%7D-x_%7Bi%7D%5Cright%29%5E2%20%7D" />

-DBSCAN implementation depends on two parameters to determine sample density.
-First, a natural number, **"min_samples"**, the minimum number of datapoints within the epsilon neighborhood from a single datapoint.
+DBSCAN implementation depends on two parameters to determine sample density.<sup name="a4">[4](#f4)</sup> First, a natural number, **"min_samples"**, the minimum number of datapoints within the epsilon neighborhood from a single datapoint.
 This value serves as the threshold for how many points must be around a “core point” in order for the neighborhood to be considered a cluster.
 Generally, a value of min_samples <= 3 is not productive.
 Larger values work better for larger datasets, and so min_samples should scale somewhat with the size of the data.
 Too large of a min_sample value will result in an overly smooth density estimate.
 The scientist typically uses their domain knowledge to estimate what a good min_sample value for the dataset is.

-<img align="right" width="190" height="80" src="https://latex.codecogs.com/gif.latex?d%5Cleft%28%20x%2Cy%5Cright%29%20%3D%20%5Csqrt%20%7B%5Csum%20_%7Bi%3D1%7D%5E%7Bn%7D%20%5Cleft%28%20y_%7Bi%7D-x_%7Bi%7D%5Cright%29%5E2%20%7D" />

 Second, **ε, epsilon** -abbreviated to "eps"- the radius from any datapoint used to calculate each point’s neighbors.
-The simplest and most commonplace technique used is euclidian distance (right).
+The simplest and most commonplace technique used is euclidian distance (above right).

 Additionally, when describing DBSCAN clusters, several terms are important:
 -“core point”: point (*p*) is a core point if at least min_samples (minPts) points are within distance ε of it (including p)